myriadrf/LimeADPD/docs/implementation/limesdr-qpcie.rst

 In order to increase the capacity of the radio link, a 2x2 MIMO transceiver is implemented.
 One transceiver IC, LMS1, is used to implement two MIMO transmitters.
 In each of the transmitting channels, separate DPD, CFR and low-pass FIR filter blocks are implemented.
 Another transceiver IC is used to implement regular MIMO receivers.

-In the case of MIMO, single ADPD monitoring path is used as time-shared resource to linearize multiple PAs which saves power consumption as well as on board RF resources.

 CFR block has provision of changing the number of FIR filter taps *L* in the range 1 ≤ *L* ≤ 40.

 Using the same interface, clipping threshold can be set to 0 ≤ *Th* ≤ 1.
 It is